USC Office of Articulation

 Second, click here to access the Transfer Planning Guide (TPG).
-After choosing one of the colleges from the list and a USC major, the TPG will display which courses at that college satisfy the USC Core and requirements for the selected major.
-The list of colleges on the TPG is limited (but growing), and the TPG does not contain a complete list of courses taught at these colleges.
+For a limited number of institutions, the TPG will display courses we have evaluated that satisfy USC Core and lower division requirements for the selected major.
+The TPG does not contain a complete list of courses taught at these colleges.
 Therefore, if the school you are planning to attend is not listed or the courses you want to take do not appear, please continue to the third step.

 Third, speak with your Admission counselor, who may be able to provide information from our database of courses that have already transferred from the college you plan to attend.
 You can identify your counselor, with contact information, on the Admissions Counselor page, or call Admissions at (213) 740-1111.

-Fourth, if you need more specific advice and have submitted your commitment deposit, fill out a Spring Admit Pre-approval form.
+Fourth, if after conferring with your Admission counselor you need specific courses confirmed and have submitted your commitment deposit, fill out a Spring Admit Pre-approval form.
 List the course(s) you want to take and state what credit you would like to earn for each.
 Please request only the courses for which you will eventually register.
 If you request more than 4-5 courses, your response may be considerably delayed.
 Fax the completed form, with signature, to Degree Progress at (213) 821-3757, email it to email@example.com, or mail it to:

 University of Southern California